mlaanderson/app-server/README.md

         /** The mount point for the app */
         web_path: string
     },
+    /** Indicates that web sockets should be forwarded to apps */ web_sockets?: boolean,
     /** Mounts folders without a defined app as static content */ allow_static?: boolean,
     /** Allows directory listing in folders mounted as static content */